 Petrify: your body and everything on it is turned to stone.
-You are immune to non-magical attacks and cannot be searched, but you also can't move.
+You are immune to non-magical attacks and cannot be searched, but you also can't move or speak.

-Pierce: this attack (which must be an arrow, crossbow bolt, or javelin) will be effective even if it hits a target wearing medium or heavy armor (which normally resist missile attacks).
+Pierce: this attack (which must be an arrow, crossbow bolt, or javelin) may not be resisted by any Armor skill.
+Pierce may be combined with another call.